 They also claim to be backed by science and that their products are of the highest possible standards in the industry.
 Maybe they are amazing, I haven’t tried them myself so I can’t speak from experience.

-In fact, I found an article written by Choice where an accredited dietician claims there is very little health benefits in comparison to less expensive alternatives in the marketplace.
+I did find an article written by Choice where an accredited dietician claims there is very little health benefits in comparison to less expensive alternatives in the marketplace.